LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks

 \subsection{Analysis of Final Weight Distribution}

 The weights of the layers are useful to visualize because it gives the idea about the learning pattern of the network in terms of 1) the positive and negative biasedness and 2) the exploration of weights caused by the activation functions.
-It is also expected that the well-trained networks usually display well normalized and smooth filters without much noisy patterns.
-These characteristics are usually most interpretable on the first $Conv$ layer which is looking directly at the raw pixel label data, but it is also possible to show the filter weights deeper in the network to gain the intuition about the abstract level learning of the network.
-The learning of strong filter weights is highly dependent upon the non-linearity used for the training \cite{zeiler2014visualizing}.
 We have portrayed the weight distribution of final $Conv$ layer in Fig. \ref{fig:act_weight} for pre-activation ResNet over the MNIST dataset using $Tanh$, $ReLU$, $Swish$ and $LiSHT$ activations.
 The weight distribution for $Tanh$ is limited in between $-5$ and $4$ (see \ref{fig:act_weight}(a)) due to its bounded nature in both negative and positive regions.
 Interestingly, as depicted in \ref{fig:act_weight}(b), the weight distribution for $ReLU$ is biased towards the positive region because it converts all negative values to zero which restricts the learning of weights in the negative direction.
 This leads to the problems of dying gradient as well as gradient exploding.
 The $Swish$ tries to overcome the problems of $ReLU$, but unable to succeed due to the bounded nature in negative region (see \ref{fig:act_weight}(c)).
 The above mentioned problems are removed in the $LiSHT$ as suggested by its weight distribution shown in Fig. \ref{fig:act_weight}(d).
 The $LiSHT$ activation leads to the symmetric and smoother weight distribution.
 Moreover, it also allows the exploration of weights in the higher range (i.e., in between $-8$ and $6$ in the example of Fig. \ref{fig:act_weight}).